 When you’re driving, on the bus, at work or wherever, start thinking about the tasks, and getting them in your head space.
 Think about how you’re going to implement a task and the details around it, or how you can make it better.
-It also helps to think about a task you’re most excited to work on.
+It helps to think about a task you’re most excited to work on.

-By now, you should start feeling excited about this task, move it to your In Progress list and start on it.
+By now, you should start feeling excited about working on this task, move it to your In Progress list and start working on it.
 Make sure the task is broken down into checklists or sub tasks.
 After you complete each task, drag it to the completed list, to give yourself that sense of achievement.

 At the beginning, it might be hard to stay focused.
 But set yourself a time-based goal, of say one hour.
 Look at the clock on your PC, and say to yourself, I’m going to work until an hour has gone.
 Make a mental note of the time.